Last updated:

 Facial features gradually become coarse because of the overgrowth of soft tissues and cartilage.
 Facial bones gradually become prominent, the lower jaw protrudes (prognathism) and an underbite may cause a wide separation and misalignment between the teeth (malocclusion).
 Affected individuals may also have an abnormally large tongue and unusually thick, full lips.
 People with acromegaly eventually develop a deep and husky voice due to thickening of the vocal cords and enlargement of the sinuses.

 Acromegaly also results in a gradual enlargement of the hands and feet.
 Affected individuals may notice that rings feel tighter or no longer fit at all, and that their shoe size and width has increased.
 Overgrowth (hypertrophy) of bone and enlargement of cartilage in the joints may result in inflammation and gradual degeneration of involved joints (osteoarthritis).
-Joint and muscle pain (arthralgia and myalgia) often develops, especially affecting the large joints such as the knees, shoulders, hands, wrists and hips.
+Joint and muscle pain (arthralgia and myalgia) often develop, especially affecting the large joints such as the knees, shoulders, hands, wrists and hips.

 In some people with acromegaly, the spine may abnormally curve from side to side and from front to back (kyphoscoliosis).
 Overgrowth of tissue may trap nerves, causing numbness and weakness of the hands (carpal tunnel syndrome).
 Abnormal darkening and thickening of patches of skin in certain areas of the body (acanthosis nigricans), an excessive amount of body hair (hirsutism) and small abnormal outgrowths of extra skin (skin tags) may also be present.

-In some patients, acromegaly may cause abnormal enlargement of certain organs including the heart.
+In some people, acromegaly may cause abnormal enlargement of certain organs including the heart.
 Symptoms may include difficulty breathing upon exertion (dyspnea) and/or irregular heartbeats (arrhythmias).
 Heart involvement in acromegaly can ultimately lead to congestive heart failure, in which the heart cannot properly circulate blood to the lungs and the rest of the body, resulting in fluid buildup in the heart, lung and various body tissues.

 Additional symptoms of acromegaly may include abnormal enlargement of the liver (hepatomegaly), spleen (splenomegaly), intestines and/or kidneys.
 The thyroid (goiter) and/or the adrenal glands may also become abnormally enlarged.